mspnp/vnet-integrated-serverless-microservices/src/LoadTest/README.md

 ## Running Locust tests remotely via AKS

 Although it's very easy to run Locust tests locally, your local machine may not have enough power to simulate huge amounts of users.
 In that case, you can run Locust tests remotely via AKS.
 The idea is that you deploy your Locust tests in AKS containers and target the API Management gateway.
-Since you use AKS, you have the full control of the infrastructure ;like how many nodes to provision, how many pods (Locust workers) you want to spin up, etc.
+Since you use AKS, you have the full control of the infrastructure; like how many nodes to provision, how many pods (Locust workers) you want to spin up, etc.

 ### Prerequisites